widmogrod/mkunion/README.md

 - [x] `munion shape-export --output-dir --input-go-file  --type=typescript` extract types from go file and generate typescript types

 ### V1.19.x
+- [x] Reduce number of generated defauls, to most essential ones: visitor - for interface, match functions, and schema for serialisation/deserialisation
+- [x] `mkunion` offers `include-extension` for backward compatibility with previous versions
+- [x] `mkunion` allows generation outside of `//go:generate` directive and now you can call it as `mkunion -i=you/path/to/file.go -i=you/path/to/other/file.go`

+### V1.20.x
 - [ ] Exhaustive pattern matching checks during generation
 - [ ] Allow extending (embedding) base Visitor interface with external interface
 - [ ] Schema Registry should reject registration of names that are already registered!